 - establishing course guidelines and developing models for writing instruction

 - approving ULWR-designated courses;

 - funding and training GSIs to assist in writing instruction;

 - offering consultation for faculty designing or revising a ULWR course

 To propose or renew a ULWR course...

-- Download and complete the ULWR Course Proposal Form (.doc).
+- Download and complete the ULWR Course Proposal Form (.docx).

-- To request GSI support from the Sweetland Center for Writing, download and complete the GSI Support Request Form (.doc).
+- If you're teaching a large class and need GSI support from the Sweetland Center for Writing, download and complete the GSI Support Request Form (.doc).

 - Submit the completed forms along with an updated course syllabus to email@example.com.

 - Four to six weeks after filing your proposal, you will be notified by email whether your proposal was approved.

 - Approved proposals are considered current for 5 years or until there is a new instructor or a change in the curriculum; after that, the course proposal must be renewed.

 - Please note: all ULWR courses must be offered for a minimum of 3 credits and have a course number of 300 or higher.

 For support designing or rethinking a ULWR course...

 We can also help design a course, create assignments for an existing course, or adapt a current course to meet the ULWR criteria.
 To schedule a consultation with the Sweetland Center for Writing, please send an email to firstname.lastname@example.org.